 What will we ask for?

-Whenever we ask for information to be sent to us we will explain what we need.
+Whenever we ask you to send information to us we will explain what we need.
 We will always try to make sure that our information requests are proportionate to the individual complaint, but you are welcome to contact the case-handler dealing with the complaint if you are unsure why we have asked for something.
-However, providers must comply with any reasonable request for information that we make, and this expectation is set out in our Rules and the legislation underpinning our Scheme.
+However, providers should comply with any reasonable request for information that we make, and this expectation is set out in our Rules and the legislation underpinning our Scheme.

 What else do we need to know?